leap-stc/leap-stc.github.io/docs/technical-reference/authentication.md

 Authenticating to LEAP Resources is a frequent pain point reported by our users.
 Authentication is usually required when working outside of the JupyterHub or when interfacing with the LEAP OSN pods.

-## OSN Pods
+## OSN Pod Authentication

+**Step by Step instructions**

-important for the later steps).
+- Reach out to the [](support.data_compute_team).
+They will contact the OSN pod admin and share bucket credentials for the `'leap-pangeo-inbox'` bucket. important for the later steps).
 How you exactly achieve the upload will depend on your preference.
 Some common options include:
   - Open a bunch of netcdf files into xarray and use `.to_zarr(...)` to write the data to zarr.
   - Use fsspec or rclone to move an existing zarr store to the target bucket Either way the uploaded folder should contain one or more zarr stores!
     A typical workflow for the above steps might look like:

 ```python
 import xarray as xr